vlstill/presentations/concur_a2015/pres.md

 6.  **disable `malloc` failure**
     *   in DIVINE every call to `malloc` can return `NULL` (nondeterminism)
-    *   SV-COMP, however, works in idealized world where there is infinite amound of memory…
+    *   SV-COMP, however, seems to work in an idealized world where there is infinite amound of memory…

 ## How to Verify SV-COMP Models with DIVINE?